Owlet (OWLT)

 AI Analysis | Feedback

-Jonathan Harris has over 30 years of experience in management and advisory roles within hardware and software companies.
-He was appointed CEO of Owlet in July 2023.
-Most recently, Mr. Harris held various leadership positions at Molekule Group, Inc. (formerly AeroClean Technologies, Inc.), an air purification technology company, where he also led the restructuring of its business and merger with AeroClean Technologies, Inc. to form Molekule Group, Inc. (NASDAQ: MKUL), a publicly traded company.
-Before his tenure with Molekule and AeroClean, he served as the Chief Executive Officer and Co-Founder of KAMU Labs, Inc. and as a strategic advisor at reMarkable.
-Mr. Harris also served as President of Aura Frames and as Senior Vice President of Intergalactic Sales & Field Marketing at GoPro, Inc., where he was instrumental in scaling GoPro from $19 million to over $1.5 billion in global revenue and helping lead the company through its initial public offering (IPO).
-His experience also includes work with brands such as Jawbone, Roku, and Microsoft.
+Jonathan Harris was appointed President and Chief Executive Officer of Owlet, Inc. effective October 1, 2025.
+He brings over 30 years of experience in management and advisory roles in hardware and software companies.
+Prior to joining Owlet, he held leadership positions, including Chief Executive Officer, at Molekule Group, Inc. (formerly AeroClean Technologies, Inc.), an air purification technology company, where he was involved in restructuring and a merger.
+Mr. Harris also served as Chief Executive Officer and Co-Founder of KAMU Labs, Inc. He is noted for scaling GoPro from $19 million to over $1.5 billion in revenue globally and contributing to the company's initial public offering (IPO).
+Additionally, he was a founder of FiftyThree, Inc. His career includes work with brands such as Jawbone, Roku, and Microsoft.

 Amanda Twede Crawford, Chief Financial Officer

-Amanda Twede Crawford became Owlet's Chief Financial Officer in July 2024, bringing over 15 years of extensive experience in accounting and finance.
-Prior to her promotion, she served as Owlet's VP of Financial Planning and Analysis for two years.
-Ms. Crawford previously held key leadership roles at Swire Coca-Cola, USA, including Vice President of Finance and Corporate Controller, where she contributed to scaling the business from $500 million to over $2.5 billion through strategic acquisitions and organic growth.
-She began her career at PricewaterhouseCoopers and is a licensed Certified Public Accountant (CPA) with a Master of Accounting degree from the University of Utah.
+Amanda Twede Crawford became the Chief Financial Officer of Owlet, Inc. on July 9, 2024.
+She has over 15 years of extensive experience in accounting and finance.
+Before her appointment as CFO, Ms. Crawford served as Owlet's Vice President of Financial Planning and Analysis for two years.
+Previously, she held key leadership roles at Swire Coca-Cola, USA, including Vice President of Finance and Corporate Controller, where she contributed to scaling the business from $500 million to over $2.5 billion through strategic acquisitions and organic growth.
+She began her career at PricewaterhouseCoopers and is a Certified Public Accountant.

 Burc Sahinoglu, Chief Technology Officer

-Burc Sahinoglu is Owlet's Chief Technology Officer, responsible for leading all hardware and software engineering for current and future products and services.
-He brings three decades of experience in startup management, research and development, and cloud computing.
-Before joining Owlet, Mr. Sahinoglu was part of the engineering leadership team at August Home, guiding the company from its Series A infancy through its acquisition by ASSA ABLOY in 2017.
+Burc Sahinoglu serves as the Chief Technology Officer at Owlet, where he is responsible for leading all hardware and software engineering efforts for current and future products and services.
+He possesses three decades of experience encompassing startup management, research and development, and cloud computing.
+Before joining Owlet, Mr. Sahinoglu was part of the engineering leadership team at August Home, from its Series A funding through its acquisition by ASSA ABLOY in 2017.

 David Kizer, Chief Operating Officer

-David Kizer serves as Owlet's Chief Operating Officer, overseeing manufacturing, supply chain, sourcing, IT, and customer service.
-He has more than a decade of experience in launching and scaling businesses.
-Prior to his role at Owlet, Mr. Kizer worked as a product director at Gioteck and held various positions at Skullcandy.
+David Kizer is the Chief Operating Officer at Owlet, overseeing all aspects of manufacturing, supply chain, sourcing, IT, and customer service.
+He has over a decade of experience in launching and scaling businesses.
+Prior to his role at Owlet, Mr. Kizer served as a product director at Gioteck and held various positions at Skullcandy.

 AI Analysis | Feedback